 Gupi is a native visual communicator.
 Gupi spent time studying architecture under Professor Mario Botta at Università della Svizzera Italiana in Switzerland.
 She combines her skills in architecture, photography and graphic design; to add art, colour, and fun to our stories.
-Despite speaking six languages, visual representation is Gupi's speciality, giving spice and excitement to the everyday.
+Despite speaking four languages, visual representation is Gupi's speciality, giving spice and excitement to the everyday.

 Gupi can always be found behind the camera, sharing smiles with all those around her.

 Isaac creates and implements events at Dionysus.
 In 2020 and 2021, Isaac developed a new framework to analyse music festival cancellation in the context of covid and beyond in his thesis Showstoppers: How Music Festival Decide to Cancel, which was awarded first-class honours at the University of Melbourne.
 While writing this thesis, he worked every weekday with Dionysus to produce Lunchbox Acoustic, a constant series of safe outdoor gigs in the middle of a pandemic.